What you have to know when buying a property in Bulgaria

 - To obtain permanent residence and Bulgarian citizenship by investment in real-estate

 - To provide the most competitive conveyancing fees in Bulgaria

-We may assist you to buy a property in Bulgaria remotely by granting a power of attorney to our law firm.
-You may find more details how to legalize documents for official use in Bulgaria.
+Our team can assist you to buy a property in Bulgaria remotely by granting a power of attorney to our law firm.

 For more details about buying a real-estate in Bulgaria, please feel free to contact us.

 Bulgarian law allows non-EU citizens to buy property in Bulgaria with some limitations.
 All non-EU natural or legal persons can buy apartments in Bulgaria on their own names, provided that the apartments don’t come with ideal parts of the land on which the apartments were built.
 Most of the apartments for sale in Bulgaria are sold without parts of the land.

 You may have a look at our article How to Buy Property in Bulgaria in 2020, the Safe Way.

 When buying a house with a garden or a plot of land one must know that generally land cannot be sold to non-EU citizens and can only be bought by registering a Bulgarian company.
 Our lawyers can assist you to register a Bulgarian limited company for the purpose of buying a property as a company asset.